isomerpages/nea-cfhp/pages/Frequently Asked Questions.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>You may request for another set of Climate Vouchers if you have moved
 to another HDB flat, subject to approval.
-Please write to <a href="mailto:nea@redeem.gov.sg" rel="noopener noreferrer nofollow" target="_blank"><u>nea@redeem.gov.sg</u></a> to explain your circumstances and include any documents to support your case.
+Please submit your request, with the necessary documents, to <a rel="noopener noreferrer nofollow" target="_blank">nea@redeem.gov.sg</a>.</p>
-The National Environmental Agency (NEA) will review it on a case-by-case basis.</p>
 </div>
 </details>
 <details class="isomer-details">